alekmaul/pvsneslib/tools/gfx4snes/readme.md

 ```
 A graphic converter for Super Nintendo development
-Developed by ALekmaul and distributed under the terms of the [MIT license](./LICENSE).
+Developed by Alekmaul and distributed under the terms of the [MIT license](./LICENSE).

 ## Usage
 ```